Stephen-Kimoi/cketh-tutorial/README.md

 ```bash
 ./did.sh && dfx generate cketh_starter_backend && dfx deploy evm_rpc && dfx deploy cketh_starter_backend
 ```
+You can now call the button ``deposit`` on your frontend section to mint ckETH tokens to your backend principal ID

 ### Frontend Code for Verification

 Add a section in your frontend to input a transaction hash and verify it: